OUR MISSION STATEMENT

 DO YOU HAVE WHAT IT TAKES?

-Wether you want to become a Firefighter, EMS or a Paramedic WLFEA is a great place to learn and be involved.
+Wether you want to become a Firefighter, EMT or a Paramedic WLFEA is a great place to learn and be involved.

 FEEL THE FULLFILMENT BY HELPING YOUR COMMUNITY